-Coleslaw is the common name and spelling for the side salad listed on restaurant menus (especially those having barbecue, seafood, or fried food options) that typically consists of raw shredded cabbage with a mayonnaise- or vinegar-based dressing and is ordinarily served cold.
-The name is from Dutch koolsla, a combining of kool (meaning "cabbage") with sla ("salad") that results in "cabbage salad."
+Coleslaw is the common name and spelling for the side salad listed on restaurant menus (especially those having barbecue, seafood, or fried food options) that typically consists of raw shredded cabbage with a mayonnaise- or vinegar-based dressing.
+The name is from Dutch koolsla, a combining of kool (meaning "cabbage") with sla ("salad") that results in a word that means "cabbage salad."

 Coleslaw Name Evolution

-Evidence of English forms of the salad's name dates to the late 18th century, and early records attest that it was initially called cold slaw, an Anglicization of the Dutch perhaps influenced by the salad's temperature.
+Evidence of English forms of the salad's name dates to the late 18th century, and early records attest that it was initially called cold slaw, an Anglicization of the Dutch perhaps influenced by the salad's temperature (despite the fact that salad it usually cold).
 Whatever the reason for the formation, people familiar with the food item began tinkering with its name.
 For instance, the Latin-based cole was substituted for cold and the spelling variant slaugh was used with cold or cole.
 The name was also chopped to slaw or slaugh.

 … suitable quantities of potatoes, onions, beets, cold-slaw, rice, and all the other minutiae of a goodly dinner.

 Select firm, fragile heads of cabbage, (no other sort being fit for slaugh).

 — Lettice Bryan, The Kentucky Housewife, 1839

 Reed traces coleslaw to the pickled cabbage "cold slaugh" of the Tar Heel State's early German and Dutch settlers.
 In his forthcoming book, "Barbecue: A Cookbook," Reed quotes Wilber Shirley, the owner of half-century-old Wilber's Barbecue in Goldsboro, as saying: "I won't even sell someone a barbecue unless they get coleslaw.
 If they want a barbecue and they don't want coleslaw, there's something wrong with that person.
 It all goes together."